S010MON/jogging/README.md

 # Jogging - Simple Logging Framework for Java

 A simple framework for logging to file in java without too much setup.
-To use the framework, import the files directly into your project.
+Intended for students and small projects where you want to get text logging up and running without worrying about imports, setup files, or trawling through documentation.
+To use the framework, import all the source files directly into your project, everything runs on inbuilt libraries and logging can be done with two lines of code.

 ### Text Logging
 There are three types of .txt logging